Assistant Project Director - Southeast ADA Center,email@example.com

 Pam Williamson serves as the Assistant Director of the Southeast ADA Center, a project of the Burton Blatt Institute at Syracuse University.
 The Southeast ADA Center is a member of the ADA National Network and is funded by the National Institute on Disability, Independent Living, and Rehabilitation Research, a Center within the Administration for Community Living located in the U.S. Department of Health and Human Services.

-Ms. Williamson also contributed to the development and implementation of four online courses: Foundations of the Americans with Disabilities, Act, ADA Basic Building Blocks (adabasics.org), At Your Service: Welcoming Customers with Disabilities (wiawebcourse.org), and the ADA Title II Tutorial (adatitle2.org).
+Ms. Williamson contributed to the development and implementation of four online courses: Foundations of the Americans with Disabilities, Act, ADA Basic Building Blocks, At Your Service: Welcoming Customers with Disabilities, and the ADA Title II Tutorial.
 She also co-authored the curricula, Serving Customers with Disabilities in Air Travel and the ADA and Self-Advocacy for Youth – Train-the-Trainer Curriculum: An Americans with Disabilities Act (ADA) Roadmap, and the publication, The ADA and Face Mask Policies.

-Ms. Williamson identifies as a person with a disability and has been involved with people with disabilities on a personal and professional level most of her life.
+Ms. Williamson is a person with a psychiatric and neurological disability.
 She has a Bachelor of Science degree in Therapeutic Recreation from Georgia Southern University in Statesboro, Georgia.